Seoyounggg/Ramen-Classification/dataset/README.md

 >3. 무파마(Spicy Vegetable Noodle Soup)
 <p align="center"><img width="150" alt="3" src="https://user-images.githubusercontent.com/42035101/147291989-f36101a2-167b-4be1-80b3-a91fcc6f8246.png"></p>

-After collecting 200 pictures of each label from various environments, we randomly chose 25 of them as our test set.
-The code for splitting the dataset can be found at split_data.py, which was created by yanhoJI.
-We used 175 pictures of each label and 25 pictures of each class for testing for training.
+After collecting 500 pictures of each label from various environments, we randomly chose 100 of them as our validation set and another 100 for the test set.